 Have you heard of probiotics?
 According to WebMD, probiotics are “live bacteria and yeasts that are good for your health, especially your digestive system.”
 Our bodies are full of bacteria, both good and bad and we know that antibiotics kill or inhibit growth of both good and bad bacteria.
 It’s only been since the mid 1990’s that probiotics have gained popularity although we’re still learning exactly how they work.
 We do know that probiotics help move food through the digestive system and help balance our body’s good and bad bacteria.
-Some research suggests that having too many of the bad bacteria and not enough good bacteria can lead to a variety of health conditions for adults and children that are often seen as “normal” but can be remedied by improving overall gut health with probiotics.
+Some research suggests that having too many of the bad bacteria and not enough good bacteria can lead to a variety of health conditions.
+These health conditions are often seen as “normal” but can be remedied by improving overall gut health with probiotics.

 Probiotics during pregnancy

 We already know that a healthy diet of fresh foods and limited processed foods can improve overall health and well-being.
 But new research suggests probiotics taken during pregnancy can help thwart postpartum mood disorders such as postpartum depression and postpartum anxiety.
 Taking probiotics during pregnancy can alter neurotransmitters in the gut which boosts the ability to deal and cope with anxiety and depression.